caohao-go/ycdatabase/README.md

 echo $redis->get($cache_key) . "\n";

-//Clean up the cache when the data you insert is related to the cached data.
+//Clean up the cache by cache_key when the data you insert is related to the cached data.
 $insert_data = array();
 $insert_data['username'] = 'test';
 $insert_data['sexuality'] = 'male';